MaxCri81/MaxCri81/README.md

 ## Hi there 👋
 I'm Max and I am currently studying IT Software Development at The Open University.
 I am interested in Python, Java, JavaScript and PHP.

-- 🔭  I’m currently working on Bankist-Website [Bankist Website](https://github.com/MaxCri81/Bankist-Website), which is a visual effect demonstration in JS for a banking website.
+- 🔭  I’m currently working on [Mapty](https://github.com/MaxCri81/Mapty), an app that utilizes Maps and Geolocation to plan and display running and cycling events.
 - 🎉 I’ve launched my own webpage developed with HTML, CSS and JavaScript!
 It’s a demonstration of some of the techniques I’ve been diving into lately.👉 [Max Development](https://github.com/MaxCri81/MaxDevelopment)
 - 🌱 I’m currently learning Java.